3 Sources

 1

-For organizations managing Synology systems at scale, Cluster Manager unifies them under a single management interface.
-Storage services and applications are containerized into isolated workloads, enabling flexible fleet-wide workload migration, Quality of Service (QoS), and protection policies that significantly reduce administrative overhead
+For organizations managing Synology systems at scale, the new Cluster Manager unifies multiple systems under a single management interface, with storage services and applications containerized into isolated workloads that enable flexible fleet-wide workload migration and Quality of Service policies

 Navi